Engagement Report Reference

 Engagement report details

-The first column that appears in the body of the report will vary based upon the report dimension that is selected (video name, player name, or day).
+The first column that appears in the body of the report will vary based upon the report dimension that is selected (video, player, or day).
 All reports will display the following data:

 - Engagement Score - a calculation based on the views recorded for each 100th of the video